cometbft/cometbft/docs/references/config/config.toml.md

 Setting `skip_timeout_commit` to `true` has the similar effect as setting [`timeout_commit`](#consensustimeout_commit) to `"0s"`.

 ### consensus.create_empty_blocks

-If there are no transactions in the mempool, empty blocks are proposed to indicate that the chain is still running.
+Propose empty blocks if the validator's mempool does not have any transaction.

 ```toml
 create_empty_blocks = true
 ```